 The company continued to diversify and during the 1890s they purchased The Barrow Shipbuilding Company, as well as its subsidiary Maxim Nordenfelt Guns and Ammunition Company.
-A new company was formed as Vickers, Sons and Maxim and this gave them a complete naval shipbuilding and armaments capability, something which they had lacked when competing for military orders against with the likes of Armstrongs.
+A new company was formed as Vickers, Sons and Maxim and this gave them a complete naval shipbuilding and armaments capability, something which they had lacked when competing for military orders against with the likes of Sir WG Armstrong and Company.

-The yard at Barrow became known as the ‘Naval Construction Yard’ and it was here that in 1901 they produced the Holland 1, the first submarine for the Royal Navy.
+The yard at Barrow-in-Furnace became known as the ‘Naval Construction Yard’ and it was here that in 1901, they produced the Holland 1, the first submarine for the Royal Navy.

 Vickers, Sons and Maxim suffered a lack of skilled labour at Barrow just after the turn of the century which was said to be mainly due to a lack of suitable housing.
 Many workers were said to be living on the SS Alaska which was moored inside the docks and so the company acquired a large plot of land on the adjacent Walney Island to be known as Vickerstown.

-Meanwhile within the shipbuilding industry, in 1911 Vickers took control of Portland Harbour-based Whitehead and Company who was the leading manufacturer of torpedos at the time.
+Meanwhile, within the shipbuilding industry in 1911, Vickers took control of Portland Harbour-based Whitehead and Company who was the leading manufacturer of torpedoes at the time.

 By 1926, the company had become an industrial giant and a re-organisation and restructuring of the business led to the disposal of a number of the constituent companies such as The Metropolitan-Vickers Company (although it retained The Metropolitan Carriage Wagon and Finance Company), The British Lighting and Ignition Company (BLIC) and diesel engine manufacturer Vickers-Petters Limited, together with closing its overseas company known as Canadian Vickers.
 It also divested its interests in aero-engine builder William Beardmore & Company, as well as the aforementioned Wolseley Motors.